Thinking of buying

 Can I go to a presentation centre or an open house with or without my real estate agent?

 It is recommend that if you are working with a real estate agent that you bring them along with you when you go to any showings.
-If you do, however, decide to go a presentation centre or open house alone, be sure to let the selling real estate agent know that you are in fact working with a real estate agent.
+If you do, however, decide to go a presentation centre or open house alone, be sure to let the selling real estate agent know that you represented and have someone in your corner and working with a real estate agent.

 What is an assignment?